-SILA will be delivered by a core program team including the Program Lead and Program Director.
-In addition to the core program team, a wider group of experts from academia and industry will join the Program Faculty to share lived experience, facilitate experiential learning sessions and present provocative case studies.
+SILA is delivered by a core program team including the Program Lead and Program Director.
+In addition to the core program team, a wider group of experts from academia and industry join the Program Faculty to share lived experience, facilitate experiential learning sessions and present provocative case studies.

-Professor Kristy Muir is the CEO of the Centre for Social Impact, a Professor of Social Policy at UNSW Sydney Business School and sits on the Boards of several social purpose organisations.
-She has undertaken more than 70 research and capacity building projects with many government, not-for-profit, corporate, and philanthropic organisations to help better understand and improve social impact.
-Kristy is an excellent communicator, teacher and public speaker.
-She frequently gives invited keynotes, runs workshops, facilitates board strategy planning days, and she founded and teaches the highly regarded Governance for Social Impact course for non-executive directors.
+Kristy is the former CEO of the Centre for Social Impact and is currently the Chief Alliances Officer of the Paul Ramsay Foundation.
+She is a Professor of Social Policy at UNSW Sydney Business School and sits on the Boards of several social purpose organisations.
+Kristy has undertaken more than 70 research and capacity building projects with many government, not-for-profit, corporate, and philanthropic organisations to help better understand and improve social impact.
+Kristy is an excellent communicator, teacher and public speaker and frequently gives invited keynotes, runs workshops, facilitates board strategy planning days.
+She also founded and continues to teach CSI’s highly regarded Governance for Social Impact course for non-executive directors.

-Francesca Pinzone is the SILA Project Manager and is also a co-founder of Umbo, a social enterprise which delivers speech and occupational therapy online to children in rural and remote Australia.
-Francesca has over 15 years experience working in not-for-profit organisations and the international development sector, having previously worked for Medecins Sans Frontieres in Pakistan, UNICEF in India and CanTeen in Australia.
+Francesca is the SILA Project Manager and is also a co-founder of Umbo, a social enterprise which delivers speech and occupational therapy online to children in rural and remote Australia.
+Francesca has over 15 years’ experience working in not-for-profit organisations and the international development sector, having previously worked for Médecins Sans Frontières in Pakistan, UNICEF in India and CanTeen in Australia.
 Francesca’s work has focused largely on program design and implementation, strategy development, social impact, outcomes measurement and cross-sector collaboration.
-She has a Masters in International Public Health (USYD), a Graduate Certificate in Social Impact (UNSW) and a Bachelor of Science, Nursing (UTS).